architecttr/Aegis-Toolkit/docs/cleanup_jobs.md

 ### Process Death & Recovery
 * On restart, any persisted job IDs are used to reattach observers to the running WorkManager jobs so progress continues seamlessly.
+* If the OS removes the progress notification, the app reattaches to the job on restart and shows the current state.
 * If an ID does not match any existing `WorkInfo`, it is cleared automatically.

 ## UX & Notification Policy